alavkx/reasonml/README.md

 #### What is the config needed to require css in a similar fashion to the reason-react-hacker-news example project? ie: [`requireCSS("src/CommentList.css");`](https://github.com/reasonml-community/reason-react-hacker-news/blob/8ba4b7855e7c40cd5f2d575beb9a381c8f8ff7e5/src/CommentList.re#L5)

-> that function is just [a binding to require()](https://github.com/reasonml-community/reason-react-hacker-news/blob/8ba4b7855e7c40cd5f2d575beb9a381c8f8ff7e5/src/Utils.re#L1-L2), which appears to be webpack in this case with a css loader
+> @mulmus - "that function is just [a binding to require()](https://github.com/reasonml-community/reason-react-hacker-news/blob/8ba4b7855e7c40cd5f2d575beb9a381c8f8ff7e5/src/Utils.re#L1-L2), which appears to be webpack in this case with a css loader"

 - [Bucklescript — Intro to external](https://bucklescript.github.io/docs/en/intro-to-external)